Connected Histories includes the 17th and 18th Century Burney Collection, and now also the 19th-century material digitised by the British Library.

 The digital edition relies on OCR, which can make keyword searching problematic.
 If comprehensive search results are required, it is best to try several variants of a word, or use wild cards.

-See the Burney About page and Research tools section of the 19th Century Collection website for more information.
+See the Burney About page and the Further information section of the 19th Century Collection website for more information.

 The underlying full text, on which searching is conducted, was produced using Optical Character Recognition (or OCR).
 OCR is not as accurate as the rekeying of text, particularly for earlier printed materials, but it allows the digitisation of material on the large scale required for a resource of this type.